Shane Murphy Goldsmith

 I grew up poor in Santa Monica.
 My clothes came from Goodwill.
 We had no health insurance.
 My parents died for lack of treatment.
 The experience helped me see injustice early on and I became a community organizer.
 When I needed funding to organize around welfare reform, people said, 'Talk to Liberty Hill.'

-Prior to joining Liberty Hill, Shane was the Executive Director of PATH Ventures, an affordable housing development agency.
-She also served as a senior advisor to then-City Council President Eric Garcetti, overseeing housing, economic development, the city budget, public safety and LGBTQ issues.
-Shane has also worked as a community organizer focusing on economic justice in low income communities of color in LA.
+Shane’s career prior to joining Liberty Hill exemplified what organizers refer to as “the inside-outside game,” working for progressive change alongside advocates and elected officials alike.
+Shane was the Executive Director of PATH Ventures, an affordable housing development agency.
+She oversaw the field office and served as a senior policy advisor to a member of the Los Angeles City Council, overseeing housing, economic development, the city budget, public safety, and LGBTQ issues.
+Before that, she worked as a community organizer focusing on economic justice in low income communities of color in LA.

-A graduate of Kenyon College, Ms. Goldsmith spent a year as a National Hunger Fellow managing a homeless shelter in Indiana and then conducting federal policy research on welfare reform in Washington, D.C.
-Shane has a Master's degree in Public Policy and Administration.
+A graduate of Kenyon College, Shane spent a year as a National Hunger Fellow managing a homeless shelter in Indiana and conducting federal policy research on welfare reform in Washington, D.C.
+She holds a Master's degree in Public Policy and Administration from Cal State Long Beach.

-Shane lives in Los Angeles with her wife Monica Granados and their two children.
+Shane lives in Los Angeles with her wife Monica Granados, their two children, and three dogs.